mlx-optiq

 • bfcl: BFCL-V3 simple, 200 questions (function calling).

-• humaneval: full 164 problems, code execution sandboxed (apple/container → sandbox-exec → subprocess + rlimit).
+• humaneval: full 164 problems, code execution sandboxed (container via Docker, Podman or Apple container → macOS sandbox-exec → subprocess + rlimit).

 • hashhop: HashHop Long-Context Evaluation.
 25 instances per hop count × 4 hop counts (~100 total) at ~12 k context.
 Multi-hop key→value retrieval.